-Pneumatic multi-position actuators are available with two different functional principles.
-According to the first principle, multi-position actuators consist of two separate cylinders which are connected together by a kit and have piston rods that extend in the opposite direction.
-Depending on the control and stroke distribution, this cylinder type can therefore assume up to four positions.
-According to the second principle, multi stage pneumatic cylinders consist of two to five cylinders connected in series with different stroke lengths.
+Pneumatic multi-position drives are available with two different functional principles.
+According to the first principle, pneumatic multi-position drives consist of two separate cylinders that are connected using a kit and have piston rods that extend in opposite directions.
+This means that, depending on the actuation and stroke configuration, this type of cylinder can assume up to four positions.
+According to the second principle, multi-position cylinders consist of two to five cylinders connected in series with different stroke lengths.
 With this cylinder type, only one piston rod is visible, which moves to different positions in one direction.

 A high-force cylinder is a cylinder design that is characterised by pneumatic compact cylinders connected in series.
 By connecting a maximum of four pistons in series, the force of the cylinder is increased accordingly.
 The resulting force is transferred to the external piston rods, where it is ready to be used.
 The resulting force is applied over the entire stroke, up to a maximum of 5 mm before the end position is reached.
 The cylinder of the first stage is always used for position sensing, because it performs the visible stroke.